 Length of Term/Expectations:

-Spiritus is a 12-hour retreat held on Sundays; from 8:30 a.m. to 8:00 p.m.
+Spiritus is a 8-hour retreat held on Sundays; from 8:30 a.m. to 4:30 p.m.
 Retreats are typically scheduled once in late January, and once in late February.
 Adults should attend one two-hour briefing meeting prior to the retreat for training and explanation of their role during the weekend.

 Please note that all adult volunteers who are working with children are required to fulfill all Protecting God’s Children components including attending a safe environment program (VIRTUS).

 The retreat is held at Bellarmine.
 It is offered to our 2nd year Confirmation candidates each year, this retreat is required for all 2nd year candidates.

 Contact: Michael Hugo: firstname.lastname@example.org or 847/620-3073